Yangzhou: Transportation in the urban area

 The city is served by an extensive network of public bus routes.

 Yangzhou's taxi industry began in 1982, and has developed rapidly since 1993. the city has over 40 taxi companies of various ownership structures, with a total of 1,571 vehicles.
 Parking lots were established at key stations and hotels, and eight taxi companies have opened round-the-clock telephone service.
 The construction department of the municipal government has strengthened the management of taxi services, providing education in the relevant laws, professional ethics and safety aspects.

-In 2014, Yangzhou's government approved plans for the construction of a subway system, which will initially include two lines.
-Line 1 will run in the general east–west direction, from Yangzhou Railway Station in the west to the historic central city to the future high-speed railway station (east of the Grand Canal) to Jiangdu District.
-Line 2 will run in the general north–south direction.
+A 2014 municipal plan proposed two urban rail lines.
+Line 1 was planned to run east–west from Yangzhou Railway Station through the historic city centre and what is now Yangzhou East railway station to Jiangdu District, while Line 2 was planned to run north–south.

+The Nanjing–Yizheng–Yangzhou intercity railway (Nanjing Metro Line S5) is under construction between Nanjing and Yangzhou.
+As of June 2026, the first elevated section in Nanjing had been completed and two stations on the line had topped out.